From AI to 5IR: Katlego Malatji is engineering a sustainable African future

 Katlego Malatji, a visionary engineer and the driving force behind ProjectOne Engineering, exemplifies the brilliance of African women in maths, science and innovating in the engineering space.

-“I had to return to South Africa and implement my learnings here,” she says.
+"I had to return to South Africa and implement my learnings here,' says Maltji.

 With this in mind, Malatji launched ProjectOne Engineering.